StoneWolf18/enoch/docs/combat.md

 Sustaining damage that overflows the health track causes the lowest form of damage currently taken to upgrade in severity.
 So, someone with 7 bashing [/][/][/][/][/][/][/] who sustains another level of bashing (/) would record it as: [X][/][/][/][/][/][/].

 Wounded characters will have a dice penalty to their rolls depending on the amount of damage sustained.
-See the <a href="#system-reference#health-chart">system reference page</a> for the table.
+See the <a href="/system-reference?id=health-chart">system reference page</a> for the table.

 For easier tracking, all character profiles managed by Caine will automatically update their health track accordingly through `v.damage heal` and `v.damage take`.